espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-7/index.md

 showAuthor: false
 ---

-## Assignment 7: Using the Low Power
+## Assignment 7: Try using the Low Power core

 ---

 The ESP32-C6 has 2 cores, the high-power (HP) core and the low-power (LP) core.

-Usually called **Ultra-Low-Power (ULP)**, this second core, is designed to handle simple tasks while the HP-core is in sleep mode, significantly reducing power consumption.
-This feature is particularly advantageous for battery-powered IoT devices where energy efficiency is critical.
+Usually called **Ultra-Low-Power (ULP)**, the second core is designed to handle simple tasks while the HP core is in a sleep mode, which significantly reduces power consumption.
+This feature is particularly beneficial for battery-powered IoT devices where energy efficiency is critical.

-The LP-core can operate independently of the main HP-core, performing tasks such as sensor data acquisition and processing, and controlling GPIOs with minimal power consumption.
-For the complete API reference, please go to the [ULP LP-Core Coprocessor Programming](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c6/api-reference/system/ulp-lp-core.html#) guide.
+The ULP LP core can operate independently of the main HP core, performing tasks such as sensor data acquisition and processing, as well as controlling GPIOs with minimal power consumption.
+For the complete API reference, please go to the guide [ULP LP-Core Coprocessor Programming](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c6/api-reference/system/ulp-lp-core.html#).

-### The LP-core
+### The LP core

 - 32-bit RISC-V core @20MHz
 - 16KB LP SRAM